Frequently Asked Questions

 The trustee of the superannuation fund will structure the investment strategy for a compliant SMSF.
-Self managed superfund can invest in most investment products including shares, managed funds, residential and commercial property.
+Self-Managed Superfunds can invest in most investment products including shares, managed funds, residential and commercial property.
 You can even invest in artwork and collectables so long as specific conditions are met.

 What are the costs associated with having my own self managed superfund?

-There are some one off costs to initially setup the SMSF as well as ongoing annual costs for the superfund’s advice, accounting and tax reporting.
+There are some once-off costs to initially setup the SMSF as well as ongoing annual costs for the superfund’s advice, accounting and tax reporting.
 Costs for the fund are able to be shared between the members depending on the value of the superfund’s assets.

 Complimentary First Consultation